The household employment wage and hour laws families need to know

 This means you, as a household employer, need to take extra care when tracking your caregiver’s hours.
 Fluctuations to what you expect your caregiver’s work week to be can result in needing to pay them more than what you’re used to.
 And since taking care of children or aging loved ones rarely goes exactly as planned each week, this may happen more often than you think.
 Tracking hours can also get confusing when travel or overnight shifts are needed.

-Here are a few common wage and hour laws to familiarize yourself with so you don’t accidentally break the law and short-change your employee.
+Here are a few common questions about wage and hour laws we hear from families and what you can do to make sure you don’t accidentally break the law or short-change your employee.

 Household employees are generally considered non-exempt, which means they are entitled to time-and-a-half for all hours over 40 in a 7-day work week.
 This is true whether they are full-time, part-time or a temporary back-up caregiver.
 Failure to pay overtime correctly is a common mistake with very expensive consequences if a former employee files a successful wage dispute with the state.
 You can be held liable for the overtime wages you failed to pay, as well as be fined for not complying with federal and state labor laws.

 Note: In most states, live-in employees do not have to be paid overtime.
 However, several states (CA, HI, MA, MD, ME, MN, NJ, NV, NY and OR) have special overtime laws for live-in employees.
 You can check the specific requirements in these states here.
 Additionally, senior caregivers providing companionship services (fellowship activities, such as reading, games, crafts, conversation and watching TV) are exempt from overtime in most states.

 It’s common for nannies to stay overnight at a family’s home from time to time.
 And senior caregivers can work 24 hours or more on a regular basis if the person they’re caring for requires around-the-clock care.
 Federal wage and hour law states that household employees do not have to be paid for up to 8 hours of sleeping time when they work 24 consecutive hours or more.

 Note: Employers in California are unable to take this sleep time exemption.